akikuno/DAJIN2/README.md

 For more information, please refer to the following publication:

 [Kuno A, et al. (2022) DAJIN enables multiplex genotyping to simultaneously validate intended and unintended target genome editing outcomes. *PLoS Biology* 20(1): e3001507.](https://doi.org/10.1371/journal.pbio.3001507)

+## 📣Feedback and Support

+For questions, bug reports, or other forms of feedback, we'd love to hear from you!
+Please use [GitHub Issues](https://github.com/akikuno/DAJIN2/issues) for all reporting purposes.

+Please refer to [CONTRIBUTING](https://github.com/akikuno/DAJIN2/blob/main/docs/CONTRIBUTING.md) for how to contribute and how to verify your contributions.

+## 🤝 Code of Conduct

+Please note that this project is released with a [Contributor Code of Conduct](https://github.com/akikuno/DAJIN2/blob/main/docs/CODE_OF_CONDUCT.md).
+By participating in this project you agree to abide by its terms.